Novel and Memoir Writing Class

 We will cover your Hero’s Journey (What is your book about (plot) and how will it unfold?)
 Setting (Where does you story take place?)
 Characterization (Who are you hero’s and villains?)
 Point of View (From what perspective will you tell this story?) and Dialogue (How to do conversation well.)

 The cost for my private class is the same as what the college charges.
-It just depends on which type of setting you prefer.
-Their classes are larger, and there is some advantage to having more input from your peers.
+I do add a fee for several one-on-one consultations about your book after the class sessions are completed.
+The college classes are larger, if you desire more input from your peers.
 My private sessions are a more personalized experience, if that’s what you’re looking for.

 IS THIS FOR YOU?